9 Amazing Facts About Komodo Dragons

-Apart from being earth’s heaviest lizard, behavior like man-eating and grave-robbing are the Komodo dragon’s biggest claims to fame.
-But did you know that these guys are also surprisingly intelligent—even playful—creatures gifted at both long-distance swims and virgin births?
+In addition to being Earth’s largest living lizard, behavior like man-eating and grave-robbing are the Komodo dragon’s biggest claims to fame.
+But did you know that these guys are also surprisingly intelligent, even playful, creatures gifted at both long-distance swims and virgin births?
 Read on to learn more.

-Western scientists didn't find out about the giant reptiles until 1912, but long before they finally showed up on academia’s radar, Komodo Island natives had given them the name “ora," which means “land crocodile.”
+Western scientists didn't find out about the giant reptiles until 1912, but long before they finally showed up on academia’s radar, Komodo Island residents had given them the name ora, which means “land crocodile.”

 Traveling between Indonesian islands is often a necessity for hungry Komodo dragons; the animals are sometimes spotted paddling along miles off shore.

 4. George H.W.
-Bush Received a Live One as a Gift.
+Bush received a komodo dragon as a gift.

-Halfway through his only term, Bush 41 was given an ora male, courtesy of Indonesia’s government, named Naga.
-While the idea of letting a giant varanid prowl around the Oval Office sounds pretty awesome, the president instead chose to hand him over to the Cincinnati Zoo.
-After fathering 32 youngsters, the illustrious critter passed away in 2007 at the respectable age of 24.
+Halfway through his only term, Bush 41 was given a male Komodo dragon, courtesy of Indonesia’s government, named Naga.
+While the idea of letting a giant lizard prowl around the Oval Office sounds pretty awesome, the president instead chose to hand him over to the Cincinnati Zoo.
+After fathering 32 offspring, Naga passed away in 2007 at the respectable age of 24.

-Ten years ago, scientists believed that these scavengers has saliva laden with really deadly bacteria, and that bites containing the spit were potent enough to bring down a water buffalo.
+Scientists once believed Komodo dragons had saliva laden with deadly bacteria, and that bites containing the spit were potent enough to bring down a water buffalo.
 But that wasn't actually the case: In 2009, biochemist Brian Fry tested this conventional wisdom by hunting for dangerous microorganisms inside several Komodo dragon mouths.
-He learned that, contrary to popular opinion, their chops have proportionally fewer bacteria than most meat-eating mammals do.
-Furthermore, Fry found no trace of any especially-hazardous ones.
-What he did find was venom glands.
-Situated in the lower jaw, these release a nasty cocktail that causes paralysis, extreme blood loss, inadequate clotting, tissue damage, and excruciating pain.
-Those poor buffaloes never stood a chance.
+But Fry learned that the saliva had proportionally fewer bacteria than that of most meat-eating mammals.
+He also found venom glands.
+Situated in the lower jaw, these release a nasty cocktail that causes paralysis, extreme blood loss, tissue damage, and excruciating pain.
+Those poor buffalo never stood a chance.

-Mortal encounters were documented in 1974, 2000, 2007, and 2009.
-The most recent attack involved a man who fell from an apple tree and was mauled by two dragons while lying dazed on the ground.
-As a general rule, Komodo dragons prefer raiding graves to killing people, so natives frequently pile rocks over their loved ones’ tombs as a deterrent.
+Mortal encounters between Komodo dragons and humans were documented in 1974, 2000, 2007, and 2009.
+The 2009 attack involved a man who fell from an apple tree and was mauled by two dragons while lying dazed on the ground.
+As a general rule, Komodo dragons prefer raiding graves to killing people, so people on the island frequently pile rocks over their loved ones’ tombs as a deterrent.

-Future dragon mommies needn’t wait around for some handsome male.
-On multiple occasions, captive females have laid eggs that produced healthy babies despite failing to copulate first.
+Wannabe Komodo dragon moms needn’t wait around for a male to help them.
+On multiple occasions, captive females have laid eggs that produced healthy babies despite not mating first.
 In fact, one mother had never even shared an enclosure with a member of the opposite sex before.
-Here’s how it works: When no males are around, female Komodo dragons—like certain other lizards—may practice something called “parthenogenesis.”
-Basically, this means that, in lieu of sperm, certain egg cells can fertilize each other.
+When no males are around, female Komodo dragons—like certain other lizards—are capable of parthenogenesis, a process in which certain egg cells can fertilize each other.

 Adults are anything but picky eaters and won’t think twice about devouring their own offspring.
-Until they grow large enough to fend for themselves, young Komodos keep away from hungry grown-ups by taking to the trees, where they become nimble, branch-climbing predators.
-Still, this isn’t always enough.
-When close encounters are imminent, juveniles make themselves as unappetizing as possible by rolling in dung, which not even the most ravenous dragons can stomach.
+Until they grow large enough to fend for themselves, young Komodo dragons keep away from hungry grown-ups by taking to the trees, where they become nimble, branch-climbing predators.
+When close encounters happen, juveniles make themselves as unappetizing as possible by rolling in dung, which not even the most ravenous dragons can stomach.